Raku-MUGS/MUGS/docs/design/identity-apocalypse.md

 The de-confusion mapping should have multiple stages, including at least:

+* PRECIS codepoint filtering
+* Space collapsing
 * Case and mark mapping
 * NFKC compatibility mapping
 * Unicode confusable mapping

+**STATUS:** All but the last (Unicode confusable mapping) have been implemented in MUGS-Core as of version 0.1.1.

 # Preventing Abuse